bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Controllers
 Controller are request handlers.
 They are created in the web part of an extension.

-As controllers are classes and - sometimes - interfaces, the conventions for the same apply.
+As controllers are classes and - sometimes - interfaces, the conventions for the same are applicable.
 Additionally, the names of controller classes must contain the suffix **Controller**

 			Example: 	AccountPageController